Kazumakr/Kaimonote/README.md

 ### What problem this app solved

-Avoid missing anything to buy.
+Prevent missing anything to buy.
 You don't need to use paper or note app.

 ### what I learned through this project